Work In Europe On Your Own Terms

 As a freelancer, you are free to work anywhere you’d like to in Poland.
 We can’t make this decision for you as this is not a “placement” program.

 Warsaw has by far the highest demand for English teachers, followed by Krakow, so choosing either of these cities will make the job hunt much easier.
 However, competition is also the highest in these cities, so if you are a less experienced teacher it may pay off to choose a smaller city where you’ll be one of the token native teachers.
 Small cities such as Bydgoszcz, Gliwice, and Bielsko Biała have numerous language schools and far less competition than the capital.
+The smaller cities are also an excellent place to live as a digital nomad; with costs of living only a fraction of what it is in the capital.

 Am I free to arrive in Poland at anytime, or does the program have specific start dates?